 Laud and praises aside, we still found a few quirks with the Gigabyte H610M HD3P DDR5.
 First off, if we’re being sincere, we wouldn’t have minded the addition of a second M.2 slot in exchange for one of the expansion slots.
 Next up, not only does the H610M HD3P DDR5 not have integrated WiFi, it doesn’t offer a Key-E slot either, forcing you to rely on the onboard LAN or search for alternatives.
 Furthermore, the absence of RGB headers seems odd in today’s world.
 The PC gaming industry is supposedly heading towards a world filled with exorbitant cases exhibiting a myriad of RGB lighting.
 Last but not least, the price point of the H610M HD3P DDR5 is one to watch out for; given the fact it supports DDR5 RAM within an H610 chipset, it certainly won’t come cheap.

 Boasting the support of DDR5 RAM with shielded memory routing, aided by Gigabyte’s outstanding, if not award-winning, Smart Fan 6 and Hybrid Core Optimization, the Gigabyte H610M HD3P DDR5 will hold its own in terms of performance.
 Further supplemented by Hi-Fi Audio, improved by an Audio Noise Guard, put together with the 4x expansion slots and 4x Graphics Output, Gigabyte makes sure you’re able to blow up aliens on up to three different displays simultaneously using connectors of your convenience, delivering realistic sound effects to your ears.
 We also can’t praise Gigabyte’s software support enough, as we’re sure you can tell.
 Let’s assume you can forgive a few omissions of the H610M HD3P DDR5, such as the lack of any RGB headers and integrated WiFi/Key-E slot, coupled with a solitary M.2 slot.
 If you can digest the price tag as well, there’s no reason to linger on.
-That’s right, go ahead and purchase one if you’re feeling up for it since we bestow the Gigabyte H610M HD3P DDR5 with the honor of being the Best High-End H610 Motherboard in 2022.
+That’s right, go ahead and purchase one if you’re feeling up for it since we bestow the Gigabyte H610M HD3P DDR5 with the honor of being the Runner-Up For The Best High-End H610 Motherboard in 2023.

 Our Criteria For Selecting These H610 Motherboards